Petar Čule: Appointment

-At the time when Pavelić was preparing to celebrate his name day on the feast of Saint Anthony of Padua on 13 June 1942, he was informed by the Pope's delegate Giuseppe Masucci, that if he would hold to this protest note, he would be automatically excommunicated in the accordance with the 2334 Code of Canon Law, and that this would obstruct the celebration of his name day.
+At the time when Pavelić was preparing to celebrate his name day on the feast of Saint Anthony of Padua on 13 June 1942, he was informed by the Pope's delegate Giuseppe Masucci that if he would hold to this protest note, he would be automatically excommunicated in the accordance with 2334 Code of Canon Law, and that this would obstruct the celebration of his name day.
 This persuaded Pavelić to give up any sanctions against Čule.
 However, Pavelić informed Masucci on the same occasion that when the war is over, he and the Vatican "will talk differently".
 The Herzegovinian Franciscans started to persuade Čule to denounce his appointment but to no avail.
-The Archbishop of Zagreb Aloysius Stepinac and the Archbishop of Vrhbosna Šarić received threatening letters, in which they were informed that "if you [Stepinac and Šarić] dare to cross the border of the city of Mostar and Herzegovina for the purpose of the consecration of the new bishop, you [Stepinac and Šarić] should know that anything could happen.
+The Archbishop of Zagreb Aloysius Stepinac and the Archbishop of Vrhbosna Šarić received threatening letters, in which they were informed that "if you [Stepinac and Šarić] dare to cross the border of the city of Mostar and Herzegovina for the consecration of the new bishop, you [Stepinac and Šarić] should know that anything could happen.
 There will be blood and flesh, even if you would carry the papal tiara.
 There will be blood and flesh."
 Marko Perić considers that the threatening letters originate from the Franciscans.

 Čule returned to Mostar on 29 June 1942.
-There, he became disturbed after learning about the Ustaše crimes against the Serb population thrown in a pit in June and July 1941.
-Notwithstanding the threats, Čule's consecration took place on 4 October 1942 in the greatest order and peace.
+There, he became disturbed after learning about the Ustaše crimes against the Serb population, who were thrown in a pit in June and July 1941.
+Notwithstanding the threats, Čule's consecration occurred on 4 October 1942 in the most excellent order and peace.
 His principal consecrator was Šarić and was assisted by Stepinac and the papal delegate Giuseppe Marcone.
-There were no representatives of the Ustaše government at the consecration. Čule gave the money intended for the installment ceremony to the refugees from Eastern Herzegovina, who attended his consecration in large numbers.
+There were no representatives of the Ustaše government at the consecration. Čule gave the money intended for the installation ceremony to the refugees from Eastern Herzegovina, who attended his consecration in large numbers.
 After his consecration, the Grand Župan of Hum, an administrative unit of the NDH, Josip Troyer, warned him not to dare to touch the Franciscans.

 Immediately after assuming the office of a bishop, Čule intended to build a new cathedral.
-The famous sculptor Ivan Meštrović offered himself to make a sketch of this new cathedral, however, the war disrupted Čule's plans.
-After sentencing Čule, the communist authorities expropriated the lot and material intended for the construction of a cathedral.
+The famous sculptor Ivan Meštrović offered himself to sketch this new cathedral.
+However, the war disrupted Čule's plans.
+After sentencing Čule, the communist authorities expropriated the land and materials intended for the construction of a cathedral.